Scott-McKool/playercount_bot_source/README.md

 ## Steps To Install
-This has only been tested on ubuntu and raspberry pi OS, though it should work for all debian based distributions that have apt and (and systemd for running on startup). <br>
+This has only been tested on ubuntu and raspberry pi OS, though it should work for all debian based distributions that have apt (and systemd for running on startup). <br>

-This install script requires that you already have a bot registed with discord and have access to the bot token. <br>
+This install script requires that you already have a bot resisted with discord and have access to the bot token. <br>
 You can make a bot/access its token at https://discord.com/developers/applications<br>

 1. clone the source code